 The plan developed in this review envisions a transition to a deterrence-only force structure, buttressed by the conventional and cyberwarfare capabilities made possible by the large investments made in recent years, entailing a steep decrease in the number of warheads and bombs.
-The U.S. stockpile would shrink to 640 submarine-delivered warheads with a possible hedge of 450 total bomber-delivered reserve warheads and bombs.
-The latter could be moved to combat-alert status if warranted by a breakthrough in the anti-submarine-warfare capabilities of a potential adversary or by other dire circumstances causing the submarine fleet to suspend normal operations for a period of time.
+The U.S. stockpile would shrink to 640 submarine-delivered warheads with a possible hedge of 450 total bomber-delivered reserve warheads and bombs.152 The latter could be moved to combat-alert status if warranted by a breakthrough in the anti-submarine-warfare capabilities of a potential adversary or by other dire circumstances causing the submarine fleet to suspend normal operations for a period of time.

 The need for warhead refurbishment would greatly diminish under this plan.
 Most weapons in the current pipeline awaiting life extension would drop out of the active inventory.
 This curtailing of refurbishment would save many billions of dollars and substantially relieve the workload of the nuclear-weapons complex.
-The dismantling of the Minuteman III force and cancellation of the GBSD program would end work on the W78 replacement warhead and the interoperable warhead that was being designed for both Minuteman/GBSD and D-5 SSBN platforms.
-153
+The 152 If the United States were to ignore its imposing conventional and cyberwar capabilities during wartime and rely only on its current nuclear deterrenceplus-warfighting forces, then the U.S. stockpile would consist of 896 warheads assigned to SSBNs with a possible hedge of 900 warheads held in reserve for the strategic-bomber force. dismantling of the Minuteman III force and cancellation of the GBSD program would end work on the W78 replacement warhead and the interoperable warhead that was being designed for both Minuteman/GBSD and D-5 SSBN platforms.153